bazel-contrib/SIG-rules-authors/go-tutorial.md

         └── generate_word.go
 ```

-Next build a .gitignore file:
+Next add a .gitignore file by running the following command.

 ```
 $ tee -a .gitignore << EOF